anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 - **Virtual infrastructure manager:** This consists of the software components that manage the virtual resources and make those management capabilities accessible via one or more APIs.
 The responsibilities of this functionality include the management of logical constructs such as tenants, tenant workloads, resource catalogues, identities, access controls, security policies, etc.
 - **Hardware infrastructure manager:** This ia a logical block of functionality responsible for the management of the abstracted hardware resources (compute, network and storage) and as such it is shielded from the direct involvement with server host software.
 - **Physical Infrastructure Resources:** These consist of physical hardware components such as servers, (including random access memory, local storage, network ports, and hardware acceleration devices), storage devices, network devices, and the basic input output system (BIOS).
-- **Workloads (VNFs/CNFs):** These consist of workloads such as virtualized and/or containerized network functions that run within a virtual machine (VM) or as a container.
+- **Workloads (VNFs/CNFs):** These consist of workloads such as virtualized and/or containerized network functions that run within a virtual machine (VM) or as a set of containers.

 <a name="3.2"></a>
 ## 3.2 Virtual Resources